 AR + Digital Fabrication Research

-From 2013 to 2015 I researched AR, VR, and projection interfaces as tools for collaborating with robots, 3D modeling, and digital fabrication.
+Researching AR, VR, and projection interfaces as tools for collaborating with robots, 3D modeling, and digital fabrication between 2013 and 2015.

 Some of my earliest work at Bot & Dolly combined six axis robots with moving head stage lights to create intricate coordinated performances.